 Professional doctorates are doctoral-level qualifications, equivalent to traditional PhDs.
 They are rigorous programmes of advanced applied study and research, specifically designed to meet the needs of practising professionals.
 They provide a framework for the integration of professional expertise and scholarly inquiry to explore specific areas of interest.

-This programme provides critical reflection on public sector reforms, including evidence-based policy and practice.
+This course provides comprehensive analysis on public sector reforms, including evidence-based policy and practice.
 It supports creating greater capacity within the public and voluntary sectors to conduct, commission and evaluate research as a contribution to the achievement of public goals.
+You will be assigned two supervisors who will support and guide you throughout the course.

-The School of Sociology and Social Policy undertakes cutting-edge local, national, international and cross-national research through its combination of staff that work within and across the disciplines of sociology, criminology, cultural studies, social and public policy and social work.
+The School of Sociology and Social Policy undertakes cutting-edge local, national, international and cross-national research through its research staff that work across the disciplines of sociology, social and public policy, criminology, cultural studies and social work.

-By bringing together and synthesising these disciplines around common interests and issues, we produce theoretically innovative and empirically robust knowledge that is valued by the academic community, policymakers, professionals and service providers.
+By combining and synthesising these disciplines around common interests and issues, we produce theoretically innovative and empirically robust knowledge that is valued by the academic community, policymakers, professionals and service providers.

 This module provides an applied, critical and informed understanding of policy-making and policy analysis in government.